GinoLucianoRojo/ableton/readme.md

 # Ableton [![Build Status](https://travis-ci.org/lavelle/ableton.svg)](https://travis-ci.org/lavelle/ableton)

-Parser for Ableton Live's .als file format.
+> Parser for Ableton Live's .als file format.

+## Intro

+Ableton project files are just XML underneath, so the parser returns a [Cheerio][] object for the project file.
+You can then use all the normal jQuery commands to get the data out.

 ## Install